abhijeet007rocks8/COVID-19-google-ad-and-website/README.md

-# COVID-19-google-ad-and-website
+# COVID-19-Google-Ad-and-Website
-project to spread awareness about covid19 virus
+Project to spread awareness about COVID-19 virus

 This Project has two parts-:
 ## 1-Google ad which can be posted on website with high traffic and onclickin it redirects you to a website.